As eDNA technology advances worldwide, we proudly partner with Smith-Root Inc to provide you with market-leading eDNA sampling technology.

 - Variety of poles available for difficult to reach sampling locations (telescoping pole) and triplicate sampling (trident pole)

-Smith-Root eDNA filter packs come in regular and self-preserving filter types.
-The self-preserving filter types are advantageous for long field surveys.
+The self-preserving filter types are designed for long field surveys.
 The filter is never handled until safely back in the laboratory giving you increased confidence in your research.
-No ethanol is required, and they are designed to generate almost twice the yield of DNA per litre when using self-preserving filter housings compared to the standard methods using ethanol.
-Underpinned by a published method.
+No ethanol is required.

 Key features: